pavolsenko/frontend-interview-eversports/README.md

 broken images were replaced with an icon

+Bonus features :)

-as a bonus I've added unit tests using jest
+- added unit tests using jest
+- added aria labels to icon buttons without labels